 where copying data to the target column row by row could be included.
 Another thing, which was included in the Replace function, which removes unnecessary strings from the cell A21, as the interesting value is after the colon (Pic.
 6).
 Finally, the last line of the code copies all the records to the clipboard.

 5. I would prefer to create another form control button (Pic.
 7).

 By right-clicking on this button, we can assign macro, which in our case will be the second part of the code “Copy_Data“, which you can see below in the full VBA code captured (Pic.
 8).

 6. Click the button with your “Copy_Data” macro assigned.
 Firstly, the macro will ask you about the selection of the directory, where your converted .xslx files are stored.
 It will be the “MyFolder” as defined for the conversion output (Pic.
 2, 9).

 7. When selected, wait a minute, the tool will extract the data you need.
-The time of awaiting depends on the number of data requested as well as the amount of .xlsx files located in the directory.
+The time of waiting depends on the number of data requested as well as the amount of .xlsx files located in the directory.
 Anyhow at the end, you should see the data populated in the columns, where one column (as defined in the code) corresponds to the particular question and one row corresponds to the file.
 Moreover, all the data have been already copied to the clipboard as you can see in the selection box around them (Pic.
 10).

-8. As the very last step we can simply paste our data in Google Sheets roughly where we need (Pic.
+8. As the very last step we can simply paste our data in Google Sheets roughly where we need it (Pic.
 11)!

 - VBA code to move cursor down one cell